cyork95/krona-bot/README.md

 # krona-bot
 ## This is a Discord Server Admin bot I made with Javascript and JSON.
 This bot is pretty basic at this point, but I plan to update as needed.
-## The current set of commands can be found in the commands.json or below.
-THese commands are defualted to use the "!" key. (ex. !server)
+The current set of commands can be found in the commands.json or below.
+These commands are defualted to use the "!" key. (ex. !server)
 ### "Command":"Description"
    "add-role":"Adds specified role to the specified user.", "args-list":"*Testing* Sends information about the arguments provided.",